Thomas-Coville/poster-map/README.md

 - Class definitions and inheritance in Python
 - Create mental bridges with C# concepts that I am more familiar with

+# Lesson Learns & Gotchas
+- Doing Python development on Windows is HARD:
+- virtualenv powershell script does not work in my CMDER shell (readonly prompt)
+- Celery 4+ does not support windows officially and probably crashes under the hood.
+I spend one full day figuring out why my tasks were not being sent to the broker.
+I still haven't figured precisely why it doesn't worked but it works fine within a docker container.
+- the Flask integration with Marshmallow 3+ seems flaky, I had to fix it to the latest 2.x.x version
+- kombu 4.6.5+ seems to cause an issue with Flower, stick to the 4.6.3 version

+# Next Steps
+- Unit Tests !
+- Logging
+- Error handling
+- Build Script
+- UI to front the API
+- VSCode configuration
+- Customize Map Styling
+- Images and Jobs Eviction
+- Cloud deployment and Terraform
+- Swagger definition

+# Credits
+- the Original algorithm to build high res google maps extract can be found here: https://github.com/kuboris/high-def-gmap-export
+- This example of Flask & Celery https://github.com/zenyui/celery-flask-factory has been extremely useful to identify that the problem was not 'me' but the Windows integration

 # Run